 The motto of Rice University is "Unconventional Wisdom."
-It describes the kind of intellectual community the department seeks to foster.
-To study religion here means to challenge the status quo, to investigate what is not obvious, and to reimagine what was, is, and can be when it comes to religion.
-While the major is an ideal preparation for a career as an academic, it also provides the kind of intellectual foundation valued in the fields of medicine, law, journalism, politics, public policy and teaching.
-With the opportunity to build their own concentrations of study, majors also get trained in the analytical skills of close reading, argument construction, and critical dialogue necessary across academic and professional goals.
-Religion majors at Rice engage questions of human diversity, culture, purpose, and meaning in a global world.
-It is a major that takes very seriously religious pluralism, engages the modern reality of religious diversity, and assists in trying to build understanding across the lines of religious difference.
+It describes the kind of intellectual community our department seeks to foster.
+To study religion here means to challenge the status quo, to investigate what is not obvious, and to reimagine what was, is, and can be when it comes to religions past and present.
+While the major prepares students for academic careers, it provides the kind of intellectual foundation valued across fields of medicine, law, journalism, politics, public policy and education; it also prepares students in engineering and the sciences to understand the human histories and stakes of their practical endeavors.
+With the opportunity to build their own concentrations of study, majors are trained in the analytical skills of close reading, argument construction, and critical dialogue necessary across academic and professional goals.
+Religion majors at Rice engage questions of human diversity, culture, purpose, and meaning in a diverse and complex world.
+It is a major that takes seriously religious pluralism, engages the modern reality of religious diversity, and assists in building understanding across the lines of religious difference and their sociopolitical effects.

 What's the intro course?
 RELI 101, Introduction to the Study of Religion Is there an honors option?
-All majors do either a Senior Project in one of RELI's 400-level seminars or a year-long Senior Project.
-These students work closely with a faculty advisor of their choosing on a year-long research-intensive, which involves support from relevant faculty and the DUS.
+All majors do either a Senior Project in one of RELI's 400-level seminars or a year-long Senior Project (RELI 403 in Fall semester, RELI 404 in Spring semester).
+These students work closely with a faculty advisor of their choosing on a year-long research project, which involves support from relevant faculty and the DUS.
 The department does not have an honors program, but the year-long Senior Projects are typically of a caliber that the students receive the Rice-wide Distinction in Research and Creative Works.
 What if I want to go to grad school?
-Definitely try to write a thesis.
-Consider a focus on languages (Latin, Hebrew, Arabic, Coptic, etc., as applicable to your area of interest).
+Definitely try to write a thesis because you can work with world-class experts on original research.
+Depending on the type of graduate work you want to pursue, you might pursue languages (Latin, Hebrew, Arabic, Coptic, etc.) applicable to your area of interest.

 What should I look out for?
 Like a number of other majors in the School of Humanities, the Religion major provides a great deal of flexibility-meaning you get to explore the questions and contexts that matter to you most.
-Students are best served when they have the flexibility to explore while also being guided by faculty mentors to forge concentrations and theses around their specific interests.
-All students enroll in a 400-level course to write a senior project, either a 400-level seminar for which the final paper counts as the culminating while or the thesis courses, RELI 403 (Fall) and RELI 404 (Spring) for a year-long guided research intensive.
+Students are guided by faculty mentors to forge concentrations and theses around their specific interests, and they also benefit from a community of undergraduate and graduate students with whom they can discuss interests.

+All majors enroll in a 400-level course to write a senior project, either a 400-level seminar for which the final paper counts as the culminating while or the thesis courses, RELI 403 (Fall) and RELI 404 (Spring) for a year-long guided research intensive.